 Core Brands B2B Portal

-As the sole UX/UI designer, I helped create the B2B Portal that transformed Core Brands' into an e-commerce company.
-Core Brands manufactures Smart Connected Home hardware, speakers, and A/V hardware.
-Its biggest customer segment is Custom Installation companies.
-The collected brands (ELAN, SpeakerCraft, Furman) have been in business for decades, and the ordering process was strictly offline.
+As the sole UX/UI designer, I helped create the B2B Portal that transformed Nortek's Core Brands security and audio electronics division into an e-commerce company.
+Core Brands manufactures Smart Connected Home hardware, speakers, and A/V hardware under the ELAN, Furman, SpeakerCraft, and Sunfire brands, selling to companies that install home control, whole-house audio systems, and security.

 Until the B2B Dealer Portal launched, orders were placed by email, phone, or fax.
 Which were then processed by hand.

-I was the sole designer for the new B2B e-commerce portal, involved from ideation and user research, through the successful launch.
+I was the sole designer for the new B2B e-commerce portal, involved from ideation and user research, all the way through the successful launch.
 I designed many of the feature additions to the live system, and surveyed our Beta customers on their specific experiences with the Portal.

 This was a large-scale, strategic project.
-Every aspect of the company was touched by the Portal creation process, as it forced the automation of ERP processes, the collection, archiving, and presentation of assets (images, manuals) for every product we sell.
+Every aspect of the company was touched by the Portal creation process, as it forced the automation of ERP processes, the connection of our shipping and logistics partners, and the collection, archiving, and presentation of assets (images, manuals) for every product across 9 brands.
+Before we launched the Dealer Portal, customers phoned or emailed their orders, and a customer rep would manually enter it in the Netsuite ERP.
+Customer complaints and process issues included accuracy, speed, and a lack of visibility into stock numbers.
+Any issue with the order required the rep to walk across the building to get an authorization from Accounting or Sales.

 B2B Portal Case Study